tramanh06/tramanh06.github.io/_pages/about.md

 while heading a Machine Learning interest group.  -->

 <!-- I have a deep interest for Mathematics and would love to do research in the intersection of Math and Computer Science. -->
-My research interests lie in Deep Learning and Natural Language Processing, especially Natural Language Understanding and Knowledge Representation.
+My research interests lie in Machine Learning and Natural Language Processing, especially Natural Language Understanding.

 Research Projects
 =================